aivic/datascience/Readme.md

 Currently, given repository is populated with the following aspects:
 * Project (on **ML algorithms** and few misc. categories)
-* Mathematical concepts available in Ipython noteooks
+* Mathematical concepts available in Ipython notebooks
     * Linear algebra
     * Probability and statistics
     * Brief notes on probability distributions